 When it comes to buying a mattress, getting just the right fit is crucial.
 Mattresses are a major investment and they play a critical role in your quality of life.
 Unfortunately, many people have purchased a new bed only to find that it feels entirely different in their home than it did in the showroom when they first tried it.
 For some, it may feel softer, but for most, it may feel firmer.
-This can actually be a good thing – or a bad thing, depending on the cause.
+This can actually be a good thing – depending on the cause.
 Continue reading to learn the cause and how to fix it!

 Imagine you just visited a mattress store.
 You try several models, then find the perfect fit for you.
 It feels comfortable, yet firm enough in the right places to provide the back support you need.
 You begin to sleep on it and it feels just like it did in the store.
-The first couple weeks you sleep like a baby and wake up refreshed!
+The first couple of weeks you sleep like a baby and wake up refreshed!
 But then you begin to notice something – the mattress just feels different.
 Suddenly you begin waking up to a sore back.
 The mattress is even beginning to form a dip!
 You call the store and they explain that the dip is nothing to be worried about.
 It’s normal and there is a depth the dip should not exceed before your warranty kicks in.

 Why is it much softer now than it felt in the store when you selected it?
 Unfortunately, this is the reality for many people who shop at major mattress retailers.
 The truth is that while the dip is normal, it is very unlikely that you would be able to experience this dip in the store.
 Your typical mattress store displays rows of mattresses, frequently changed with a new replacement the moment it begins to show signs of any type of wear.
 The problem with this procedure is that a newer mattress does not feel the same way as it will feel over time.
 As a result, the products presented in most mattress retail stores do not provide an accurate idea of how your bed will feel over time.